BBC North West Tonight: History

 BBC television news from Manchester began on 30 September 1957, with a nightly bulletin entitled News from the North, broadcast to the whole of Northern England from the Holme Moss and Pontop Pike transmitters.

 The rival ITV station, Granada Television, had already begun providing regional news coverage when it began broadcasting in May 1956, at first covering the North West only before extending to Yorkshire six months later.

 For the first two years, the short weeknight bulletins were produced and broadcast from the BBC's Dickenson Road television studio at Rusholme in south Manchester.

-The TV news service was refocused to cover the North West and Yorkshire areas, when separate bulletins for the North East and Cumbria were introduced in 1959.

-At this point, production moved to a small studio at Broadcasting House, situated above a bank at Piccadilly Gardens and shared with the BBC's radio and newsgathering facilities in Manchester.
+When separate bulletins for the North East and Cumbria were introduced in 1959, the TV news service was refocused to cover the North West and Yorkshire areas and at this point, production moved to a small studio at Broadcasting House, situated above a bank at Piccadilly Gardens and shared with the BBC's radio and newsgathering facilities in Manchester.

 By 1962, the nightly bulletins had been extended to 20 minutes and evolved into the magazine programme North at Six, later renamed as Look North.

-On 25 March 1968, the Manchester edition of Look North was again refocused to cover the North West area, following the launch of a third Look North programme from Leeds.
+On 25 March 1968, the Manchester edition of Look North was refocused to cover the North West area, following the launch of a third Look North programme from Leeds.
 The programme was renamed in 1980 as Look North West, with News North West introduced for shorter bulletins.

 On 18 May 1981, Look North West moved from Piccadilly Gardens to New Broadcasting House on nearby Oxford Road.
 BBC North West Tonight was introduced on 3 September 1984 to coincide with the launch of the BBC Six O'Clock News.

 Between 1986 and 1989, the programme also covered parts of Cumbria previously served by the Newcastle edition of Look North and provided a news opt-out for the area at lunchtime.
-Following viewer complaints, Cumbrian news coverage was switched back to the Newcastle edition of Look North.
+Later, Cumbrian news coverage was switched back to the Newcastle edition of Look North.

 The last edition of the programme from Studio B at New Broadcasting House on Oxford Road aired on 27 November 2011 and was also the last broadcast from the studios after 36 years of operation.
 The programme's first broadcast from the BBC's Salford Quays studios took place the following day, during the BBC Breakfast programme.
-BBC North West Tonight and BBC Breakfast now share the same studio.
+BBC North West Tonight and BBC Breakfast shared the same studio until 2023.

 Broadcast times

 BBC North West Today

 On weekdays, breakfast bulletins air as part of BBC Breakfast at 25 and 55 minutes past the hour, between 6:25am and 9:00am.
-A 15-minute lunchtime bulletin airs at 1:30pm, following the BBC News at One.
+A 10-minute lunchtime bulletin airs at around 1:35pm, within the BBC News at One (which, since extending its airtime to 60 minutes in 2024, also presents from MediaCityUK).